-- The Green Berets (1968): Wayne directs and stars as a portrays a colonel in the US Special Forces in quite possibly the only pro-Vietnam film ever made.
+- The Green Berets (1968): Wayne directs and stars as a colonel in the US Special Forces in quite possibly the only pro-Vietnam film ever made.
 Co-stars George Takei as a South Vietnamese Captain.

 - True Grit (1969): Wayne's only Oscar win came about as the one-eyed hero Rooster Cogburn, hired by a young girl to capture her father's killer.